Build A Functioning Heart Model

 February is Heart Month which means it is the perfect time to bring some heart science to your lessons.
-In this activity we built a functioning heart model out of items we had around the house.
-It was a great biology lesson and tied in perfectly to our discussions about how the heart functions and heart health.
+In this activity we built a functioning and unique heart model out of items we had around the house.
+It was a great biology lesson and lab that tied in perfectly to our discussions about how the heart functions and heart health.

 Disclaimer: This article may contain commission or affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 Not seeing our videos?
 Turn off any adblockers to ensure our video feed can be seen.
 Or visit our YouTube channel to see if the video has been uploaded there.
 We are slowly uploading our archives.
 Thanks!